For useful care information click on Guini's picture to get to her BlogTweets by @moonlabradoodle Over The Moon Labradoodles

 We love the Australian Labradoodle for his joyful temperament and wish to make our contribution to the growth and development of this breed.

-We have a very small breeding program and our aim is to provide a few, loved Australian labradoodle puppies that will be healthy family pets.
-Australian Labradoodles were designed to fit with today's families.
 They have a naturally happy, affectionate temperament but as with a puppy of any breed they require constant attention and socialization in those early weeks to bring our their wonderful potential.

 A labradoodle is a sensitive dog and training is easy.
 We begin the training process here when the puppy is very young.